PengtaoNi/15-466-f20-base3/README.md

 # (TODO: your game's title)

-Author: (TODO: your name)
+Author: Pengtao

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Balance the ball on the board.
+There is randomly generated wind and corresponding chiming.

 Screen Shot: